Fluffy-Bean/dots/README.md

 1. Go into the rofi config file
 2. Change the image

-or

-2. Remove the image overall and by editing line 70 out

 ## ToDo

-- Make a script to automate all this
+- Make a bash script to automate all this
 - Fix errors
 - Finish README
+- Remove hard-coded dependencies

-## License
+## Licence

-Open source UwU license
+Open source UwU licence